-Squarespace 5 launched in 2008.
+Squarespace 5 was released in 2008.
 Since then, we've introduced newer platforms and versions:

-- 2019 - We released an even newer version of the platform called Squarespace 7.1.
+- 2020 - We released an even newer version of the platform, Squarespace 7.1.
 This more streamlined version has new options for adding and styling content that aren't tied to particular templates.

 This guide explains the differences between the two platforms and versions.

 Note: It's no longer possible to create new Squarespace 5 sites.

 Which version of Squarespace am I using?

 Squarespace's two platforms use different login pages and site editing tools.

 If the URL of your login page ends in /Login, you’re using Squarespace 5.
 For help logging in, visit Login troubleshooting .

 After you’re logged in, the Squarespace 5 platform has editing modes in the top-right:

 If you can log in with an email address, Google, Facebook, or Apple account, you're using Squarespace 7.0 or Squarespace 7.1.